fenichawla/Blackjack_InsightData_CodingChallenge/README.md

 ##BLACKJACK TERMS USED IN THE PROGRAM
 * Blackjack Hand - Any hand of ACE plus 10 or face card (Jack, Queen, or King) irrespective of the suite
 * Hit - Hit is the act of taking the next card from the dealer
-* Stand - Stand is an option for the player, where he/she can choose to take no more cards and "Stand"or stay with their current score
+* Stand - Stand is an option for the player, where he/she can choose to take no more cards and "Stand" or stay with their current score
 * Double - Double is an option for the player, where the player can choose to double his/her wager.
-Follwoing this, the player is "Hit" once before he stands.
+Following this, the player is "Hit" once before he stands.
 * Bust - A player or dealer could go "Bust" if his/her hand exceeds a total of 21
 * Push - Push occurs when the player and dealer have the same score at the end of a hand.
 In the case of a push, the player does not lose his wager.